Celebrating Too Hot To Handel: The Jazz-Gospel Messiah

 IT has become one of Chicago’s favorite annual events, bringing together people from all walks of life to celebrate and enjoy the incredible musicians and voices that have reshaped Handel’s Messiah with a soul-stirring interpretation that observers have enthusiastically embraced wholeheartedly.

-While Dixon, Burke and Richardson are the featured performers, not to be overlooked is the diverse, 100-person choir––a collection of singers from throughout Chicagoland and Northwest Indiana––all of whom believe that the power of music can unite and inspire people.
-Performing under the baton of conductor Suzanne Mallare Acton, the choir is complemented by other major music makers, including a vibrant orchestra, a rousing jazz combo and the amazing talent of famed Detroit pianist Alvin Waddles, known for his unique and entertaining cadenzas.
-They all combine to put a jazz, gospel, blues and rock twist on Handel’s classic oratorio.
+While Dixon, Burke and Richardson were the featured performers, not to be overlooked is the diverse, 100-person choir––a collection of singers from throughout Chicagoland and Northwest Indiana––all of whom believe that the power of music can unite and inspire people.
+Performing under the baton of conductor Suzanne Mallare Acton, the choir was complemented by other major music makers, including a vibrant orchestra, a rousing jazz combo and the amazing talent of famed Detroit pianist Alvin Waddles, known for his unique and entertaining cadenzas.
+They all combined to put a jazz, gospel, blues and rock twist on Handel’s classic oratorio.

 Too Hot to Handel, which highlights the kind of diversity that Dr. King promoted, was designed to capture the spirit and message of the 1964 Nobel Peace Prize-winner.